-Major real estate investor Fannie Mae’s HomePath Ready Buyer program allows potential homeowners to buy a foreclosed property with as little as 3% down.
-If you want to buy a home but can’t afford a standard-market property, choosing a HomePath home might be right for you.
+Major real estate investor Fannie Mae’s HomePath Ready Buyer™ program allows potential homeowners to buy a foreclosed property with as little as 3% down with up to 3% closing cost assistance.
+If you want to buy a home but can’t afford a mortgage for a standard-market property, choosing a HomePath home might be right for you.

-We’ll teach you more about the HomePath program and how you can buy a HomePath home.
+In this article, we’ll explain more about the HomePath program and how you can buy a HomePath home.
 We’ll also introduce you to some of the benefits and drawbacks of buying a foreclosed property.

 What Is HomePath?